 To open the door, unscrew the four fasteners on the front cover.
 The cover can be pulled off to gain access to the wiring panel.
 For 2-wire motor and 3-wire motor connections, see Table 5 below.

-Field Terminal Overview Figure 4 - ES Field Wiring Terminals
+a.
+Field Terminal Overview b.
+Field Terminal Close-Up Figure 4 - ES Field Wiring Terminals